 Join Us October 28th!

-ETI’s Dining in the Dark is an impactful and unforgettable experience that utilizes blindness as a tool to encourage and enable participants to shed their preconceived notions, challenging assumptions and changing attitudes about not only blindness and disability, but also superficial physical characteristics that all too often divide us.
-Formatted as a room-wide facilitated discussion surrounding issues of diversity and inclusion, the purpose is not to offer an accurate portrayal of what it is like to be blind, but rather to place our guests into an environment that facilitates reflection and discussion concerning biases and creates opportunities for learning and personal growth.
-Our hope is that guests take newfound insights and awareness and apply them in their everyday lives at home, on the job and in their communities so that together we can realize the potential of all people in societies all throughout the world.
+ETI’s Dining in the Dark is an interactive dinner where guests dine blindfolded to shed preconceived notions of themselves and others.
+The purpose is not to offer an accurate portrayal of what it is like to be blind, but rather to place guests into an environment that facilitates reflection and discussion concerning biases.
+Our hope is that guests take their newfound insights and awareness and apply them in their everyday lives at home, at work, and in their communities.

 This year’s Gala is expected to host 150 guests from several Government and Educational Institutions including the Boston Mayor’s office, Massachusetts office on disability and Harvard University among others.
 In the table below are outlined some of the ways for you to be involved in the event.

 We hope that you join us for this amazing experience!
 Your support will enable us to continue our work of creating inclusive spaces, changing the narrative surrounding disability, and empowering youth with visual impairment to be change makers.

 |Name and Logo on all advertising materials for the event including signage||Yes||Yes||Yes||Yes||No|

 |Logo featured in ETIs printed and online materials||Yes||Yes||Yes||Yes||No|

 |Special Recognition during the Galas opening and closing remarks||Yes||Yes||Yes||Yes||No|